fportantier/habu/README.rst

     FA -> R
     SA -> R

 By default, the command sends all possible flag combinations.
-You can specify with flags must ever be present (reducing the quantity of possible combinations), with the option '-f'.
+You can specify which flags must ever be present (reducing the quantity of possible combinations), with the option '-f'.

 Also, you can specify which flags you want to be present on the response packets to show, with the